nikist97/TaskManagementService/README.md

-This project is the end result of the Java REST API tutorial - https://nsnotes.hashnode.dev/step-by-step-tutorial-for-building-a-rest-api-in-java
+This project is the end result of a series of tutorials for building a Java REST API that I have publishes on my personal blog - https://nsnotes.hashnode.dev/.

+The **master** branch contains the latest version of the project combining all the published tutorials so far.
+This particular branch - **in-memory-db-repository** - is the end result of the following blog post - https://nsnotes.hashnode.dev/integrating-a-java-rest-api-with-a-database.

 Copyright 2022 Nikolay Stanchev